-In compliance with the EU-US DPF, RWS commit to cooperate and comply respectively with the advice of the panel established respectively by the EU data protection authorities (DPAs) with regard to unresolved complaints concerning our handling of personal data received in reliance on the EU-US DPF.
+In compliance with the EU-U.S. DPF, RWS commits to cooperate and comply with the advice of the panel established by the EU data protection authorities (DPAs) with regard to unresolved complaints concerning our handling of human resources data received in reliance on the EU-U.S. DPF in the context of the employment relationship.